adaapp/primers-portfolio-e457/README.md

 ---

 ### Primer 7 - Sleep timer

+The sleep timer primer included the introduction to multi-threading.
+This technique is used in C++ to run functions at the same time instead of running a function one at a time.

 To help complete this challenge I needed to break the overall problem down into the following main tasks:
 ### Reflection